Dr Olivia Hamilton

 - Research Associate (MRC/CSO Social & Public Health Sciences Unit)

-I am a Research Associate in the Inequalities in Health team at the MRC/CSO Social and Public Health Sciences Unit.
-Currently, I analyse longitudinal cohort data and linked administrative datasets as part of the National Core Studies - a programme of research established to inform the COVID-19 pandemic response.
+Alongside this work, Olivia analyses longitudinal cohort data and linked administrative datasets as part of the National Core Studies - a programme of research established to inform the COVID-19 pandemic response.

 Professional activities & recognition